Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/introduction-2020-08-10.md

 Some specific activities that you will complete include the following:

-- Reading one of the course text books to prepare for in-class activities
+- Reading one of the course text books to prepare for in-class activities.

-- Review course slides in advance of hands-on in-class activities
+- Review course slides in advance of hands-on in-class activities.

-- Watch course videos on YouTube that the instructor creates to guide you through an activity where you apply, analyze, and evaluate new ideas
+- Watch course videos on YouTube that the instructor creates to guide you through an activity where you apply, analyze, and evaluate new ideas.

-- Participate in online live coding sessions where you collaborate in real-time with the course instructor to implement a solution to a programming challenge
+- Participate in online live coding sessions where you collaborate in real-time with the course instructor to implement a solution to a programming challenge.

+- Ask and answer questions on Slack and during in-class problem solving and review sessions.

-- Complete short and focused practical assignments that help you to master specific programming skills in the field of discrete structures
+- Complete short and focused practical assignments that help you to master specific programming skills in the field of discrete structures.

+- Complete extended laboratory assignments that help you to engineer and evaluate full-featured solutions to real-world programming challenges using newly developed knowledge about discrete mathematical structures.

 ## Project Assessment